 Warmer temperatures are here, and that means irritating, airborne irritants and flecks are in the air (among other spots).
-But the health of the air you’re breathing in your Waldorf home doesn’t need to be like that.
-If you take sufficient steps to prepare your house and HVAC, you can cut down on the possibility of allergies and illnesses spreading, and you may even reduce proximity to further airborne irritants and dust, which will help you be healthier and happier.
-It all comes down to an excellent HEPA filter.
+But the health of the air you have in your Waldorf home doesn’t need to be that way.
+If you take sufficient steps to prepare your family and HVAC, you can cut down on the possibility of allergies and illnesses invading, and you could even reduce proximity to further airborne particles and grime, which will help you continue to be healthier and happier.
+It all comes down to a great HEPA filter.

-Can your HEPA air filter help keep you from catching a sickness?
-The result varies.
-HEPA filters cannot protect you from a virus.
-There is also no complete guarantee that any HEPA air filter will prevent other afflictions, such as the flu, cold, or allergies.
-But a great HEPA filter can increase your odds of not getting sick, when combined with well-known best practices.
+Can your HEPA air filter help keep you from getting sick?
+Depends on the situation.
+HEPA filters are not able to protect your home from a virus.
+There is also no complete guarantee that any HEPA air filter will prevent other sicknesses, such as the flu, cold, or allergies.
+But a good HEPA filter can increase your odds of not getting sick, when combined with well-known best practices.

-Based on Center for Disease Control and Prevention studies, industrial-grade air filters are producing useful outcomes when it comes to preventing the spread of contaminants that hang in the air.
-However, these systems are much more costly than normal home filters.
-HEPA filters for residential spaces also continue to improve.
-There are many tests that have confirmed the capability of HEPA filters removing mold spores, asbestos, odors, smoke and bacteria from your home’s air.
-Yet, a number of airborne ailments or viruses are too tiny for a HEPA filter to block them from progressing through the air of a normal home.
+Based on Center for Disease Control and Prevention studies, industrial-grade air filters are producing useful outcomes when it comes to limiting the increase of contaminants that pass in the air.
+However, these systems are much more costly than consumer-grade filters.
+HEPA filters for the home also continue to improve.
+There are many tests that have confirmed the capability of HEPA filters blocking mold spores, asbestos, odors, smoke and bacteria from your Waldorf family’s air.
+Yet, many airborne ailments or viruses are too tiny for a HEPA filter to block them from progressing through the air of a normal home.

-HEPA filters can lessen the possibility of developing an assortment of symptoms linked to repeated exposure to tiny particles kicked up from construction and other physical activities.
-For example, if you’re redoing parts of your space, have a hobby inclined to kick up a lot of dirt or chemicals, or if your residence is located by certain businesses, setting up a HEPA filter could keep them from working inside your home, therefore helping to sanitize the air quality.
+HEPA filters can minimize the possibility of catching a selection of ailments linked to repeated exposure to tiny particles kicked up from construction and other physical activities.
+For example, if you’re redoing parts of your space, enjoy a hobby apt to kick up a lot of dirt or chemicals, or if your residence is near some businesses, setting up a HEPA filter could keep them from working inside your home, thus helping to sanitize the air quality.

-Never forget, while a HEPA filter could likely diminish the probability of catching typical airborne illnesses, it is no replacement for good hygiene and the instruction of medical personnel!
-Keep this information top of mind as you look after your house and family.
+Never forget, while a HEPA filter may diminish the probability of catching typical airborne illnesses, it is no substitute for correct hygiene and the instruction of medical personnel!
+Keep this information in mind as you protect your home and family.